AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 Secure Networking with Micro-Segmentation
 =========================================

-This topic will provide an overview of micro-segmentation and how it is configured. <double check how features are normally introduced>

 Micro-segmentation provides granular network security policy for distributed applications in the Cloud.
-Micro-segmentation enables network policy enforcement between application domains you define in a single cloud or across multiple clouds.
-Users can then configure policies between these application domains to filter traffic between the applications residing in these domains.
+Micro-segmentation enables network policy enforcement between application domains (app domains) you define in a single cloud or across multiple clouds.
+Users can then configure policies between these app domains to filter traffic between the applications residing in these domains.

 |microseg_topology|

 Use cases where you might implement micro-segmentation are:

 - Workload isolation: in a typical tiered application, you may want to isolate tiers that do not require access to each other.
-For example, in a shopping portal application, there could be workloads for product inventory, billing, and logging servers.
-Since the shopping cart application does not need to communicate with the logging servers, this traffic should be blocked.
+For example, in a Shopping Cart application, there could be workloads for product inventory, billing, and a Product Logging app.
+Since the Shopping Cart application does not need to communicate with the Product Logging app, this traffic should be blocked.
-- Quarantine compromised machines: You can isolate a compromised machine by placing it in its own application domain and blocking communication to that domain.
+- Quarantine compromised machines: You can isolate a compromised machine by placing it in its own app domain and blocking communication to that domain.
-- Network traffic monitoring: Watch network traffic between your app domains and choose to enforce policies as needed.
+- Network traffic monitoring: Watch network traffic between your app domains and enforce policies as needed.

 Micro-Segmentation Components